 Now what to his petition when you get to verse 8?
 “I have set the Lord always before me [that is what he has been doing]; because he is at my right hand [this refuge, this sovereign, this treasure, this counselor], I shall not be shaken.”
 That is not a request anymore.
 That is an affirmation.

 “Declare what he is for you, and exult in what he is for you.”

 So, the way I understand verses 1–8 is that what begins as an aching longing — preserve me, O God — ends with, I will not be shaken.
 I will be preserved.
 I will be kept.
 He will not let me be lost.
 And the pathway from the petition — aching and longing — to the assertion and the affirmation and the confidence is heralding and exulting in what God is for us.

 I would simply commend to you that way of praying, because almost all my beginnings in prayer begin the way his does.
 I seldom begin a worship service or a time of prayer in solitude red hot for God, totally confident.
 “This is going to go well.
 This day he is in charge.
 It is going to go right.
 He will give me his guidance.”
 My prayers don’t begin that way.
 They begin: Help!
 Which is the way he began, right?
 Preserve me, O God.

 And then what do you do?
 Do you stop and wait for confidence to happen?
 No. You do what he did.
 You can do it alone, you can do it in a small group, you can do it as you sing.
 You declare what he is for you and you exult in what he is for you.
-In episode 671, we share an excerpt from a sermon Pastor John gave on God being our refuge in Psalm 16:7.
 After you do that through safe refuge and highest treasure and sovereign Lord and trusted counselor, confidence is rising.
 And that is the way this psalm flows, it seems to me.